-This block time was set by Satoshi Nakamoto because if it was too fast, people would mine bitcoin too quickly, thereby impacting the inflation rate.
-On the other hand, if the mining rate was too slow, there would be delays in the approval of bitcoin transactions.
+This block time was set by the creator of Bitcoin, Satoshi Nakamoto, because if it was too fast, people would mine bitcoin too quickly, thereby impacting the inflation rate.
+On the other hand, if the mining rate was too slow, there would be a delay in the time required to process bitcoin transfers.

 Is Bitcoin Mining Profitable In Australia?